microsoft/playwright/docs/src/api/params.md

 opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as navigating to inaccessible pages.
 Defaults to `false`.

+## input-no-wait-after-ignored
+- `noWaitAfter` <[boolean]>

+This option is ignored.
+Playwright will not auto-wait at the end of this action, but instead [auto-wait](../actionability.md) before the next action or assertion.

 ## input-force
 - `force` <[boolean]>